 To make the big baked Alaska, soften some ice cream and spread it into a 9-inch 2.5 quart bowl (I recommend the one in this set) and freeze it.
 I chose mint chocolate chip ice cream for the big baked Alaska and coffee ice cream for the baked Alaska cupcakes.
 Use whichever flavor, homemade or store-bought, that you love most.
 Everything tastes good with brownies!!

 The bowl molds the ice cream into the dome shape for the baked Alaska dessert.
 Lining the bowl with plastic wrap, as you watch in my video below, allows for easy removal when it’s time to assemble the brownie baked Alaska.

 Bake brownies in a 9-inch round cake pan, the perfect size for your 9-inch dome-shaped ice cream.
 You can use your favorite brownie batter, just make sure it’s the appropriate amount for a 9-inch round cake pan.
 I tested and suggest:

 Both brownie recipes are perfect for the brownie baked Alaska cupcakes, too.
 Cupcake baking time is similar for both recipes and included in the written recipe below.

-I know it should simply be called "meringue" but I feel the need to tell you it tastes like marshmallows. 🙂 Toasted soft and gooey marshmallows, the best part of a campfire s'more.
+It tastes like marshmallows!
+Toasted soft and gooey marshmallows, the best part of a campfire s’more.
 The toasted meringue exterior cracks as you take a bite and soft marshmallow melts down into the ice cream.
-For this reason, we're applying a thick layer of that glorious marshmallow meringue.
+For this reason, we’re applying a thick layer of that glorious marshmallow meringue.

 We’ve made the meringue a few times before: